tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 Click the **Check wind conditions** button to see wind and temperature details.
 When you request this data, a call is made to the [OpenWeatherMap API](https://openweathermap.org/api).
 The API retrieves the information, and some JavaScript code prints the information on the page.

 {% if site.format == "kindle" or site.format == "pdf" %}
-*Note: This content doesn't embed well in print, as it contains JavaScript.
+*Note: This content doesn't embed well in print because it contains JavaScript.
 Please go to [https://idratherbewriting.com/learnapidoc/docapis_scenario_for_using_weather_api.html] to view the content.*
 {% endif %}

 {% if site.format == "web" %}